SweepCasinos > States > Oregon

 • The second it behaves like a real-money casino — even once — Oregon law doesn’t back your prize, your account, or your play.

-What you risk using Oregon sweepstakes casinos that cross the line
+What you risk using the “wrong” sweeps sites

 You’re not risking jail time — but you are risking your wins, your time, and your own money if the site you’re using stops following Oregon law.